fbpx

 If you are shuffling or dragging your feet when you run, you are not using your glutes and leg muscles properly at push-off to actually achieve an airborne phase in your stride.

-Try picking your feet up more and using your calves to generate a propulsive force at push-off to lift your body off of the ground and increase your stride length.
+Try picking your feet up more and using your calves to generate a propulsive force at push-off to lift your body off the ground and increase your stride length.

 If your calves are weak, consider strength training exercises.